 Example: 7 (days) x 6 (people) = 42 (servings) ÷ 4 (servings per cans) = 10.5 (cans to buy) x $ 0.69 (price per can) = $ 7.24.

-I hope this article can you to prepare your own survival reserves and supplies.
-Another article brought to you by Boricua Preppers.
+I hope this article helps you prepare your survival reserves and supplies.